apache/spark/docs/sql-programming-guide.md

 </div>

 <div data-lang="java" markdown="1">
+With a `SparkSession`, applications can create DataFrames from an [existing `RDD`](#interoperating-with-rdds), from a Hive table, or from [Spark data sources](#data-sources).

+As an example, the following creates a DataFrame based on the content of a JSON file:

 {% highlight java %}
 SparkSession spark = ...; // An existing SparkSession.
 Dataset<Row> df = spark.read().json("examples/src/main/resources/people.json");